Keynote:

 • A few battle-tested tools to improve self-awareness.

-As a special gift, all of this year’s Small Business Lending Forum attendees will receive a copy of Tasha’s new book, Insight, at the conference.
+As a special gift, all of this year’s Forum attendees will receive a copy of Dr. Eurich’s new book, Insight, at the conference.

 Sunday, August 13